MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap3-protocol.md

 ---

 title: UAP3:Protocol
 description: Declares an app extensibility point of type windows.protocol.
-A URI association indicates that the app is registered to handle URIs with the specified scheme.
+A URI association indicates the app is registered to handle URIs with the specified scheme.

 ms.date: 03/14/2022
 ms.topic: reference